 - You will see the negative image turn to an image that will be ready to print

-This is the easiest way to scan a negative and convert them in the format that will be ready to print.
+This is the easiest way to scan a negative and convert them into the format that will be ready to print.
 But, if you observe closely it will not be of the best quality.
 There might be the following compromises in the quality:

 - Small scratches that are inevitably visible when scratched